fsec404/fsec404.github.io/_posts/2019-08-22-DNS-hijacking.md

 ---

 # Introduction
-In my previous post, we had a look at poisoning ARP caches which allowed us to intercept messages being sent to and from the target.
-In this post, we utilize that to intercept all DNS requests of the target and provide a spoofed reply pointing to a web server running on our machine.
+In my previous [post][arp], we had a look at poisoning ARP caches which allowed us to intercept the target's traffic.
+In this post, we build on that to intercept all DNS requests of the target and provide a spoofed reply pointing to a web server running on our machine.

 # DNS